joshtemple/lkml/README.md

 A blazing fast LookML parser implemented in pure Python.

+Why should you use it?
+- Tested on over 160K lines of LookML from public repositories on GitHub
+- Parses a typical view or model file in < 15 ms
+- Written in pure, modern Python 3.7 with no external dependencies
+- A full unit test suite with excellent coverage

 ## How do I install it?

 `lkml` is a currently a WIP project.
 When it's finished, it will be available to install on pip via the following command: